-Endometrioid carcinomas of the ovary are a sub-type of epithelial ovarian tumors.
+Endometrioid carcinomas of the ovary are a subtype of epithelial ovarian tumors.
 The vast majority are malignant and invasive.
-On imaging, they are usually characterized as complex nonspecific solid-cystic masses and found associated with endometriosis.
+On imaging, they are usually characterized as complex, non-specific solid-cystic masses, and are associated with endometriosis.

 Endometrioid carcinomas account for 8-15% of all ovarian carcinomas.
-It is considered the second commonest malignant ovarian neoplasm 8.
+They are considered the second most common malignant ovarian neoplasm 8.

 Both endometrioid and clear cell carcinomas are frequently associated with endometriosis 9.